Timeless “Hollywoodland” Spoilers Ahead

 Wyatt’s bravery in boldly stating that she saved his life, without ever really trying plays on the importance of love being the one thing that could do the seemingly impossible.
 After what probably felt like a lifetime to him, Wyatt knows love again.
 Wyatt and Lucy care profoundly for one another, that’s a fact—the love that she has shown him has been more than enough to inspire him to see beauty in the world again, beauty through her eyes because that’s his safe place now.
 It’s in the sincerity of her eyes that have seen the best version of him over and over again—the eyes that have seen the unparalleled strength in him even when he was blind to it.
 It’s the eyes that have seen a leader even in the midst of his hotheaded recklessness.

 There’s profound beauty in this relationship, and there’s great serenity that’s seen in Lucy’s happiness, too.
-He may not have saved her the way she saved him, but he came into her life at the time where she’d need courage to believe in herself most.
+He may not have saved her the way she saved him, but he came into her life at a time where she’d need the courage to believe in herself most.
 And through the belief that Wyatt’s ceaselessly shown her, Lucy’s been able to power through moments that would’ve otherwise broken her too deeply.
 But in spite of the pain she’s endured, in spite of her own trauma, Wyatt’s been her constant, in a world where everything’s been changing, he’s grown with her.

 He’s fought with her, fought for her, protected her, and he’s listened to her.
 He’s carefully listened to her stories, remembered them, quietly consumed them and has done everything he can to ensure that her days are a little bit easier.
 He’s done everything he can to just be there, by her side, as her person, and without ever declaring anything really, they’ve been each other’s strength.
 They’ve professed their love quietly through the heartfelt comments that have signified just how much they mean to one another.

-But here’s where the tragedy comes to play because Lucy’s had too much taken from her lately, and with Jessica’s return, and Wyatt’s torment, it’ll break her heart even more than it would’ve a year ago.
+But here’s where the tragedy comes to play because Lucy’s had too much taken from her lately, and with Jessica’s return, and Wyatt’s torment, it’ll break her heart even more than it would have a year ago.
 And while I’m ready for the angst, I’m not ready to see the pain she’ll endure.
 Because even when everything was falling apart, having him made it better, and for a moment, she had all of him—as he is, walls down, darkness and all, they were one.
 They’d found strength in their intimacy—the tangible proof of the love that’s saved them over and over again.
 And the idea of having each other wasn’t meant to be fleeting, it was meant to be a constant.

 There’s a lot that could happen with this storyline, and for once in my life, I don’t hate a love triangle.
 Who am I?
 But here’s the thing, I trust these writers to tell real, human stories.
 I trust them to make me feel something other than hatred for Jessica.
 I trust them to take this wall and turn it into a bridge for Wyatt and Lucy, because if there’s one thing we can be certain of, it’s that no one’s ever had the kind of impact of on either of them as they have on each other.